 Retraining will continue on an regular basis.
+(First Aid training was completed in May 2019)

 In addition, there are first aid kits located in the reception and the Science room.
 For school outings/trips, this kit will be brought and the relevant staff member will have a copy of the Emergency Contact list.